kamsiuman/mws-restaurant/README.md

 [2019.01.11]

 1. fix the respondsive on the resturant page
 1. fix the @media query by adding the meta tag in the html

 ## TODO

+1. would like to add more oprtion feature when the time is permitted
+2. fix the naming convention.
+3. more to come!

+[2019.01.12] - accessability

+1. add aria-label="select cuisine" to the selection-filter in the index.html
+1. fix the @media query by adding the meta tag in the html

+## TODO